 The City Council is responsible for enacting all legislation and making general policy decisions governing the City.
-At the beginning of each year, the Council appoints a Deputy Mayor from its membership to perform mayoral duties in the Mayor's absence.
+Every two years, the Council appoints a Deputy Mayor from its membership to perform mayoral duties in the Mayor's absence.

 Mike Winkler - Deputy Mayor Term expires Dec 2025